Creditors vote in favor of AirAsia X restructuring plan - source - Up News Info

 Article content

-AirAsia X said on Friday the first of three groups had voted 100% in favor of the plan to restructure 33.65 billion ringgit ($8.1 billion) of liabilities.
+AAX said on Friday the first of three groups had voted 100% in favor of the plan to restructure 33.65 billion ringgit ($8.1 billion) of liabilities and the second had voted 97.6% in favor.

-The proxy votes for the other two groups were also heavily in favor, the person told Reuters on condition of anonymity, confirming an earlier report by Bloomberg News.
+The only creditor in the final group is planemaker Airbus , which has also voted in favor of the deal, the person told Reuters on condition of anonymity, confirming an earlier report by Bloomberg News.

 Article content